Sanjay Chandrasekharan

 Training

-Postdoctoral Fellow, School of Interactive Computing, Georgia Institute of Technology, Atlanta, USA
+- Postdoctoral Fellow, School of Interactive Computing, College of Computing, Georgia Institute of Technology, Atlanta, USA

-Postdoctoral Fellow, Cognitive and Motor Neuroscience Lab, Faculty of Kinesiology, University of Calgary, Canada
+- Postdoctoral Fellow, Cognitive & Motor Neuroscience Lab, Faculty of Kinesiology, University of Calgary, Canada

-Senior Lecturer, Centre for Behavioral and Cognitive Sciences, University of Allahabad, India
+- Senior Lecturer, Centre of Behavioral and Cognitive Sciences, UGC Centre of Excellence, University of Allahabad, India

 Research Areas

-- Learning Sciences, New Computational Media, Science Cognition, Model-based Imagination and Reasoning, Philosophy of Modeling
+- Applied: Learning Sciences, New Computational Media, Conceptual Change, Model-based Imagination and Reasoning in Science and Engineering

-- Building Cognition, Distributed Cognition, Embodied Cognition, Sustainability
+- Theory: Building/Making Cognition, Distributed Cognition, Embodied Cognition, Science Cognition, Science of Learning, Philosophy of Scientific Modeling, Motivation, Sustainability

 Associate Editor (2020-2022)